ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/boosting.markdown

 From the index perspective we can associate with an index entry a boosting factor and the higher value it has, the more relevant term will be.
 To do this we must use `Boost` extension method from `Raven.Client.Linq.Indexing` namespace.

-To illustrate it better, lets jump straight into the example
+To illustrate it better, lets jump straight into the example.

-{CODE boosting_1@Indexes\Boosting.cs /}

 To perform a query that will return users that either `FirstName` or `LastName` is equal to **Bob** and to promote users (move them to the top of the results) that `FirstName` matches the phrase, we must first create an index with boosted entry.

 {CODE boosting_2@Indexes\Boosting.cs /}